mikeknep/ttt_ruby/README.md

 ## More info
-Use `rake console` to open up a Pry console for exploring, debugging, etc. It will set up a game with some players for your convenience.
+Use `rake console` to open up a Pry console for exploring, debugging, etc. It will set up a board, two players, and a GameRunner object for your convenience.